HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ### Security mechanism adoption

 The most common security response header on the Web is [`X-Content-Type-Options`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options), which instructs the browser to trust the advertised content type, and thus not sniff it based on the response content.
 This effectively prevents MIME-type confusion attacks, and e.g. prevents attackers from abusing a JSONP endpoint to be interpreted as HTML code in order to perform a cross-site scripting attack.

 Next on the list is the [`X-Frame-Options`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) (XFO) response header, which is enabled by approximately 27% of the pages.
 This header, along with CSP's frame-ancestors directives are the only effective mechanisms that can be used to counter clickjacking attacks.
-However, XFO is not only useful against clickjacking, but is also necessary or at least makes exploitation significantly more difficult for [various other types of attacks](https://cure53.de/xfo-clickjacking.pdf).
+However, XFO is not only useful against clickjacking, but is also necessary or at least makes exploitation significantly more difficult for [various other types of attacks–XFO](https://cure53.de/xfo-clickjacking.pdf).
 Although XFO is currently still the only mechanism to defend against clickjacking attacks in legacy browsers such as Internet Explorer, it is subject to [double framing attacks](https://www.usenix.org/system/files/sec20fall_calzavara_prepub.pdf).
-This issue is mitigated with the frame-ancestors CSP directive.
+This issue is mitigated with the `frame-ancestors` CSP directive.
 As such, it is considered best-practice to employ both headers to give users the best possible protection.

 The [`X-XSS-Protection`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) header, which is currently adopted by 18.39% of the websites, was used to control the browser's built-in detection mechanism for reflected cross-site scripting.
-However, as of Chrome version 78, the built-in XSS detector has been [deprecated and removed](https://bugs.chromium.org/p/chromium/issues/detail?id=968591) from the browser because there existed various bypasses and the mechanism introduced new [vulnerabilities](https://frederik-braun.com/xssauditor-bad.html) and information leaks that could be abused by attackers.
-As the other browser vendors never implemented a similar mechanism, the X-XSS-Protection header effectively has no effect on modern browsers and can thus safely be removed.
+However, as of Chrome version 78, the built-in XSS detector has been [deprecated and removed](https://bugs.chromium.org/p/chromium/issues/detail?id=968591) from the browser.
+This was because there existed various bypasses, and the mechanism introduced also new [vulnerabilities and information leaks](https://frederik-braun.com/xssauditor-bad.html) that could be abused by attackers.
+As the other browser vendors never implemented a similar mechanism, the `X-XSS-Protection` header effectively has no effect on modern browsers and can thus safely be removed.
 Nevertheless, we do see a slight increase in the adoption of this header compared to last year, from 15.50% to 18.39%.

-The remainder of the top-5 most widely adopted headers is completed by two headers related to a website's TLS implementation.
+The remainder of the top five most widely adopted headers is completed by two headers related to a website's TLS implementation.
 The [`Strict-Transport-Security`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) header is used to instruct the browser that the website should only be visited over an HTTPS connection for the duration defined in the `max-age` attribute.
 We explored the configuration of this header in more detail [earlier in this chapter](#transport-security).
 The `Expect-CT` header will instruct the browser to verify that any certificate that is issued for the current website needs to appear in public [Certificate Transparency](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) logs.

 Overall, we can see that the adoption of security headers has increased in the last year: the most-widely used security headers show a relative increase of 15 to 35 percent.
 Interestingly, also the adoption of the features that were introduced more recently, such as the Report-To and Feature-Policy headers, is ramping up.
 The features are adopted by almost twice as many sites compared to last year.
 The strongest growth can be seen for the CSP header, with an adoption rate growing from 4.94% to 10.93%.